 Although the village itself is not big, it has a few main sights like Plaza Mayor, the castle and its lookout tower, and a few churches.

-We continued our journey towards our hotel in Ronda.
+I continued my journey towards my hotel in Ronda.

 With picture-perfect and unique views, Ronda has won my heart.
 As in most Andalucian villages, towns, and cities, you can spend hours just wandering through its old town streets.